 When it comes to the property market you’ve got to have a bit of sympathy for the Millennial generation.
-According to the Guardian not only are one in three never likely to own their own home but the up and coming Generation Z is now set to overtake them in the home ownership stakes.
+According to the Guardian newspaper not only are one in three never likely to own their own home but the up and coming Generation Z is now set to overtake them in the home ownership stakes.
 And let’s face it – the prospect of your younger sibling jumping on the property ladder before you do isn’t something many would relish.

 But it’s the reality of the property market today, and savvy real estate marketers are only too aware of this changing wind.
 Therefore they’re evolving the marketing techniques used to target this very significant group of potential home owners.